mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Overview

 - announced by Google in 2009
-- originally designed to be a systems programming language
-  - aims to be a better C
-  - but most developers use C, C++, or Rust for that
+- goals (many are in comparison to languages like C++ and Java)

+  - address software issues at Google
+  - speed up software development
+  - speed up build times
+  - make code easier to understand, partly by having fewer features
+  - have a less cumbersome type system that provides type inference and use composition instead of type hierarchies
+  - provide garbage collection
+  - support parallel computation, taking advantage of multi-core computers
+  - support concurrent execution and communication
+  - make dependency analysis easy
+  - make it easier to write tools that analyze and process the code

 - simplicity and performance are major goals so many features found in other programming languages are not present in Go
   - ex. generic types
+- originally designed to be a systems programming language, but most developers use C, C++, or Rust for that
 - does not compete with scripting languages like JavaScript, Perl, Python, and Ruby
-- currently the most common uses are for the server side of web application and dev ops tooling
+- currently the most common uses are for the server side of web applications and dev ops tooling

 ## Future